New keynote and session speakers are added continuously. Please check back to see the latest updates to the agenda.

-Hello, my name is Jesse Freeman and I am a Technology Evangelist at Microsoft focusing on Windows 8 and HTML5 Gaming.
-My job is to help developers build amazing apps and games for Windows 8.
+Hello, my name is Jesse Freeman and I work for Amazon.
 I have been a Web developer for over 13 years as well as a mobile app developer for the better part of the last 4 years.
 I moved back to NY in 2002 and have worked with some of the city’s top companies such as MLB, the New York Jets, HBO, Tommy Hilfiger, Bloomberg and even internationally for clients such as VW.
 Through my career I have seen all sides of development from independent contractor, government, consultant, agency and product.
 It has been a crazy ride and an amazing one that helped make me the developer I am today.

 Ben Galbraith, together with his long-time friend Dion Almaer, forms one-half of the dynamic “Ben and Dion” duo that founded Ajaxian.com, headed Developer Tools at Mozilla, ran Developer Relations at Palm and is now running mobile architecture and engineering at Walmart.com after being acquired along with their start-up team in early 2011.
 Ben’s been writing code since he was six and starting businesses since he was ten; he’s written books, given hundreds of award-winning presentations world-wide, produced a few technical conferences, sold three companies, and has held CEO, CIO, CTO, and Software Architect positions in the medical, publishing, media, consumer electronics, advertising, software and internet industries.
 He lives in Palo Alto with his wife and six children.

 Paul Irish is a front-end developer who loves the web.
 He works on Google Chrome, its performance and devtools.